-Does Your Organization Lack Effective Strategic Planning and Strategy Execution Capabilities?
+Does Your Organization Lack Effective Strategy Execution Capabilities?

 Why?
 Many executives are missing several crucial process disciplines (see Strategy Execution Systems below) necessary to manage the interfaces of the enterprise and are not getting to the core strategy execution questions that would enable successful strategy management practices (such as strategic planning, integrated project planning, and project portfolio management) to get the right work done.
 Furthermore, Richard Rumelt, a professor at UCLA’s Anderson School of Management points out, “Most corporate ‘strategic plans’ have little to do with strategy.
 They are simply three-year or five-year rolling resource budgets and some sort of market share projection.
 Calling it ‘strategic planning’ creates false expectations that the exercise will somehow produce a coherent strategy.”